peterhinch/micropython-micropower/README.md

 switch, you must provide a pullup (to 3V3) or pulldown as appropriate.

 ``tamper.setup()`` accepts the following arguments:
- 1. ``level`` Valid options 0 or 1.
+ 1. ``level`` Mandatory Valid options 0 or 1.
 In level triggered mode, determines the active level.
  In edge triggered mode, 0 indicates rising edge trigger, 1 falling edge.
+Optional kwonly args:
  2. ``freq `` Valid options 1, 2, 4, 8, 16, 32, 64, 128: polling frequency in Hz.
+Default 16.
  3. ``samples`` Valid options 2, 4, 8: number of consecutive samples before wakeup occurs.
+Default 2.
  4. ``edge`` Boolean.
 If True, the pin is edge triggered. ``freq`` and ``samples`` are ignored.
+Default False.

 ``tamper.enable()`` enables the tamper interrupt.
 Call just before issuing ``pyb.standby()`` and after the use of any other methods as it reconfigures the pin.
-``tamper. wait_inactive()`` Accepts a single optional argument ``usb_connected`` defaulting False: if True causes the function to be REPL friendly in its use of ``lpdelay()``.
+``tamper. wait_inactive()`` No arguments.
 This function returns when pin X18 has returned to its inactive state.
 In level triggered mode this may be called before issuing ``tamper.enable()`` to avoid recurring interrupts.
 In edge triggered mode where the signal is from a switch it might be used to debounce the trailing edge of the contact period.
 ``tamper.disable()`` disables the interrupt.
 Not normally required as the interrupt is disabled by the constructor.